 I feel like I’m starting to sound like a broken record, but every provider and birthing facility are different in the methods they use for inductions.
 The following methods are the most common.
 Your provider may opt for one or a combination of any of them depending on you, your baby, and the circumstances surrounding your induction.

-- Cervical Ripening – this is done if the cervix shows no sign of dilation or effacement.
-It can be accomplished with the use of a prostaglandin gel or vaginal suppository.
-The prostaglandins soften your cervix and promote dilation and effacement (thus helping to get labor started).
-If you have already begun to dilate, your provider may use a Foley Bulb, a catheter with a balloon on the end of it, that manually dilates your cervix to 4 cm.
+- Cervical Ripening.
+Needed if the cervix shows no sign of dilation or effacement.
+A prostaglandin gel or suppository can accomplish this.
+The prostaglandins soften your cervix and promote dilation and effacement.
+If you have already begun to dilate, your provider may use a Foley Bulb, a catheter with a balloon on the end of it, to manually dilate your cervix to 4 cm.

-- Stripping of Membranes – your provider may discuss stripping your membranes if the amniotic sac is intact, you are dilated, but contractions have not started.
-You must be dilated enough for your practitioner to insert a finger into your uterus and move it between the sac and uterine wall.
-This can cause the release of prostaglandins, promoting uterine contractions and cervical dilation.
+- Stripping/Sweeping of Membranes.Your provider can strip your membranes if the amniotic sac is intact and you are dilated.
+They will insert a finger into your uterus and move it between the sac and uterine wall.
+This may release prostaglandins, promoting uterine contractions and cervical dilation.

-- Artificial Rupture of Membranes – this can occur as an unintended consequence of stripping your membranes or can be done once labor has begun and your provider wants to give it a little “boost.”
+- Artificial Rupture of Membranes.
+This is an unintended consequence of stripping your membranes or done intentionally once labor has begun.
 Artificial rupture of membranes (AROM) involves breaking your waters manually with an instrument that looks like a crochet hook.
-Breaking your water can help labor to progress by allowing your baby’s head to make a stronger and more meaningful contact with your cervix during each contraction.
-You will likely experience an increase in the intensity of your contractions once this procedure is over.
+AROM helps labor progress by allowing your baby’s head to make stronger and more meaningful contact with your cervix during contractions.

-- Pitocin – a synthetic form of oxytocin, the hormone of labor and delivery, breastfeeding, and bonding.
-It is given slowly via IV to induce (begin) or augment (increase) contractions.
-You will experience a marked increase in the strength, regularity, and frequency of contractions within 30 minutes of the IV beginning.
+- Pitocin.
+A synthetic form of oxytocin, the hormone of labor and delivery, breastfeeding, and bonding.
+Your doctor will order pitocin to be given slowly via IV.
+Pitocin will induce or augment your contractions.
+Expect a marked increase in the strength, regularity, and frequency of contractions within 30 minutes of the IV beginning.

 What are some alternatives to a medical induction?